monowar-mukul/OracleDBMonitoring/Jobs.md

 and schema_user = 'USERNAME'
 /
 ```
-> exec dbms_ijob.broken(job =>121, next_date=>SYSDATE + 1/24, broken =>false)

 ### Create an Oracle job to run a stored procedure every hour
-If you need to run an Oracle Stored Procedure every hour you can either setup a job via the Cron tab or you can create a an Oracle Job to do this for you.
 Here is a simple example, you can use the different parameters to cater for your needs:

 ```